istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 Next, MOSN will not only be compatible with the features of the new version of Istio, but also evolve in the following aspects.

-- _As a micro service runtime_, MOSN oriented programming makes services lighter, smaller and faster.
+- _As a microservices runtime_, MOSN oriented programming makes services lighter, smaller and faster.
 - _Programmable_, support WASM.
 - _More scenario support_, Cache Mesh/Message Mesh/Block-chain Mesh etc.